Astro 110 - The Solar System » Fall 2019 » Exam 1

 Which of the following statements is correct?

-A. The tides on Earth are caused by the tilt in the Earth’s axis.
+A. The tides on Earth are caused by the pull of the Sun’s gravity.

 B. The tides on Earth are caused by the pull of the Moon’s gravity.